Separated at the border, reunited, then separated again: For migrant families, another trauma

 Families have discussed what to do in the case of a re-separation.
 If a parent is deported, he or she can typically choose whether the child should return as well.
 But because of the conditions the families fled in Central America, those decisions are not straightforward.

-“The fact that they don’t have any kind of security that they can remain here with their child — that they can be deported at any moment — it just adds to the extraordinary amount of trauma that families have gone through,” said Ann Garcia, a staff attorney with Catholic Legal Immigration Network.
+“The fact that they don’t have any kind of security that they can remain here with their child — that they can be deported at any moment — it just adds to the extraordinary amount of trauma that families have gone through,” said Ann Garcia, a staff attorney with the Catholic Legal Immigration Network.

 In squalid Mexico tent city, asylum seekers are growing so desperate they’re sending their children over the border alone